 MYTH #10: “Bankruptcy is Hard to File and Expensive.”

 ANSWER: FALSE.
 While the Bankruptcy laws are extremely complex (the Bankruptcy laws are literally hundreds upon hundreds of pages” it is relatively easy to file.
 Because of the complexity, it is NOT recommended that you try to save a little money and try to represent yourself in Bankruptcy court.
 This is not to say that you cannot handle it yourself, but the laws are so complex and if you make an error, the court can potentially seize and sell your belongings.
 Hire an experienced Bankruptcy lawyer to represent you in court to ensure that things are done correctly and that you and your property are protected.
 Attorney fees are extremely reasonable in contrast to how complex the law is.
-The experienced attorneys at Klein Burdett & Associates have been representing clients in Bankruptcy court since 1999 in thousands of cases.
+The experienced attorneys at Ellis B. Klein & Associates have been representing clients in Bankruptcy court since 1999 in thousands of cases.
 Call us today at (800) 536-0501 for a FREE Consultation and I would be happy to discuss your situation with you at no charge to guide you in the right direction.

 Bucks County Offices: